Ribzzard/Moderation-Bot/README.md

 2) Discord account for developed portal
 3) Uptime Robot account

+## Getting Started

+1) Copy the code in the main.py file in this repositry (Link to main.py --

 ## Commands
 Pre-existing commands are listed below -
 1) Ban (?ban)